devongarde/ssc/README.txt

 This is an alpha version of ssc.
+It is incomplete.
+What is complete needs refining.
+The developer needs coffee.

 It may contain unexpected features.
-If you encounter one, please help improve ssc by collecting the following information (where relevant) and forwarding it to the
+If you encounter one, please help improve ssc by collecting the following information (where relevant) and forwarding it to the developer:
-developer:
 - version of ssc;
 - precise version of the operating system;
 - hardware architecture and system information;